Savings Bond Value Calculator

 What is the purpose of a Savings Bond Value Calculator?

 A Savings Bond Value Calculator helps individuals determine the future worth of their U.S. savings bonds, accounting for initial face value, interest rate, holding period, and compounding frequency.
-It provides a clear projection of how much a bond will be worth at a specific point in time, aiding financial planning and investment tracking.
+For example, a $500 bond at 3% compounded semi-annually for 10 years grows to $673.43.

 How does compounding frequency impact bond value?